 This is the last part of the trip going to Buscalan Town Proper.
 The total hike time from the turning point to Buscalan Village is a total of 1 hour and 30 minutes; depending on your pace and fitness level.

 TAKE NOTE: Every traveler needs to hike starting from the turning point because the path going to the village is inaccessible by any land vehicles.
 This hike is not designed for people with certain medical conditions and physical disabilities since the trail is utterly dangerous.

 FACING THE BUSCALAN CLIFF

-The cliff is very steep and one wrong move you’ll fall into the deep ravine.
+The cliff is very steep and one wrong move you’ll fall into the ravine.
 Keep it slow, take your time and do not rush.
 Your guide will be there to help you in this hike.